TerryRuskoski/terryruskoski.github.io/case-studies/beamtime-coordination.md

 ### Standardized Turnaround Window

-I also established a minimum turnaround time between beamtime sessions.
+I also established a **minimum turnaround time** between beamtime sessions.
 This ensured that equipment and samples could be received, processed, cleaned, and prepared for the next shipment without requiring the purchase of additional cryogenic shipping dewars.

 This change helped maximize beamtime utilization while minimizing equipment costs.

 ## Outcome

-### After

-After redesign, beamtime coordination became a structured, team-based system supported by documented procedures, defined roles, and repeatable operational controls.
+After redesign, beamtime coordination became a structured, team-based system supported by **documented procedures, defined roles, and repeatable operational controls**.

 Key results included: